argusDob/afs-test/README.md

 If I had the time I would refactor the css and I would make a kind of design system for colors , typography, spaces and grids but unfortunately my time was a bit limited.

+Also the modal should be accessible in the future according to WGAG framework.

+Currently the entire ```buefy``` library imported and we use only the table.
+This has a big impact to the performanance and incrase the ```First Contentful Paint``` and the ```Largest Contentful Paint```.
+Treeshaking should be applied before the app ship to production.

 ### table row
 On the "Home" page is a table, add a row to this table that displays the totals of the other rows.